Choir staff and Organ Scholars

-You can contact the Choir and Chapel Administrator about concerts and the choirs.
+You can contact the Chapel and Choir Office Coordinator about concerts and the choirs.

 Tel: +44 (0)1223 339699

-Dewi Rees is the Assistant Organist of Jesus College, Cambridge, where he also read Music as a student.
+Luke Fitzgerald is the Assistant Organist of Jesus College, Cambridge, where between 2003 and 2011 he was a chorister as a boy.
 His role is to assist the Director of Music by accompanying the choirs, taking rehearsals, helping to train the choristers, and conducting the choirs.

 Former Directors of Music